 The general routing problem is defined as follows.
-If the network is represent in a directed graph, G (N, A) whose nodes and arcs represent routers and the links between them.
-Each arc (a) has a capacity C (a) which is the amount of traffic flow that the link can carry.
-We have a demand matrix D that for each pair S and T of nodes tells us how much traffic send from S to T where S as the source and the T as the destination of the demand.
-Many of the entries of demand matrix D may be zero, and in particular, D(S, T) = 0 if there is no traffic flow from S to T in G(N, A).

-The general routing problem is defined like that" there are no limitations to how the flow demand can be distributed between the paths from S to T".

-In order to evaluate the effectiveness of the different solutions to OSPFWS problem a linear multi-commodity flow routing problem (general routing problem) is solved with piecewise linear cost function, we can formulate the general routing problem as follow avoid congestion then the cost functions $\Phi$ is sum of all costs of links at G(N,A)
+If the network is represented in a directed graph, G (N, A) whose nodes and arcs represent routers and the links between them.
+Each arc (a) has a capacity C(a) which is the amount of traffic flow that the link can carry.
+We have a demand matrix D that for each pair S and T of nodes tells us how much traffic send from S to T where S as the source and T as the destination of the demand.
+Many of the entries of demand matrix D may be zero, and in particular, D (S, T) = 0 if there is no traffic flow from S to T in G (N, A).
+The general routing problem is defined like "there is no limitations to how the flow demand can be distributed between the paths from S to T".
+In order to evaluate the effectiveness of the different solutions to OSPFWS problem a linear multi-commodity flow routing problem (general routing problem) is solved with piecewise linear cost function, we can formulate the general routing problem as follow

-Let L (a) is the sum over all demands of the amount of flow for that demand which is sent over link a. then utilization of link a is L(a)/C(a)

-The objective function here is L(a) not excess C(a) for

-The cost function can be formulated as in [4]
+Let L(a) is the sum over all demands of the amount of flow for that demand which is sent over link a. then utilization of link a is L(a)/C(a).
+The objective function here is L(a) not excess C(a) for avoid congestion then the cost functions Φ is sum of all costs of links at G(N,A).
+The cost function can be formulated as in [4] as follows:

-$$\Phi = \sum{a \in A} \ \Phi_a \left( L(a) \right) \quad \text{ FOR all } a \in A \ , \ \Phi_a \left( 0 \right) = 0$$
+$$\Phi = \sum{a \in A} \Phi{a} (L(a)) \quad \text{FOR all } a \in A, \Phi{a} (0) = 0$$

-Fig1 illustrate graph between the cost function and the demand load it approximates an exponentially growing curve the figure depicts that it will be more expensive to direct traffic over loaded link as the cost function increases with increasing the traffic load and the cost increases dramatically as the utilization arrive up to 1.
-After that congestion can be occurs if utilization >1 subject to

-Then optimal routing problem can be formulated as
+Figure 1 illustrates graph between the cost function and the demand load it approximates an exponentially growing curve the figure depicts that it will be more expensive to direct traffic over loaded link as the cost function increases with increasing the traffic load and the cost increases dramatically as the utilization arrive up to 1.
+After that congestion can be occurs if utilization >1.
+Then optimal routing problem can be formulated as subject to